bogdan-404/fitness-goal-tracker/README.md

 2. **Scalability**: Different components may experience varying loads and thus requiring independent scaling.

-3. **Technology Diversity**: Using different technologies : Python (Django framework) and NodeJs (NestJS framework) allows for choosing the best tool for each service.
+3. **Technology Diversity**: Using different technologies : Python (Flask framework) and NodeJs allows for choosing the best tool for each service.

 4. **Future Extensibility**: It is easier to add new features and integrate external services like nutrition APIs.